Accredited Online Radiologic Technology Programs

 This school offers a hybrid AAS degree in radiologic technology and is JRCERT-accredited.
 The program includes a mix of online and daytime courses with some weekend and evening clinical rotations.
 Working closely with staff members and radiology physicians, students in this program will be instructed in proper positioning skills of anatomical body parts, the current radiation safety standards, and basic patient care techniques.

-Comprising 78 credits, the program includes instruction in anatomy and positioning; the fundamentals of radiography; radiation biology and protection; an introduction to sectional anatomy; radiation physics and quality control; clinical radiography; and imaging pathology, among other subjects.
+The program, which comprises 78 credits, includes instruction in anatomy and positioning, the fundamentals of radiography, radiation biology and protection, an introduction to sectional anatomy, radiation physics and quality control, clinical radiography, and imaging pathology, among other subjects.

 Graduates will be prepared for entry-level employment as radiologic technologists and will be eligible to take the national certification examination of the American Registry of Radiologic Technologists (ARRT).